-In the digital world, academic libraries are expanding their work in the area of information literacy.
+Another implication in the digital world is that academic libraries are expanding their work in the area of information literacy.

 The library profession has long worked to promote the knowledge and skills required to be effective consumers of information.

 As the sheer volume of information and the methods of accessing, organizing, and utilizing it continue to increase, the skills necessary to find and use that information are also increasing in complexity.